Fadhilmagass/DJS.14/README.md

 - /poll = Create a poll and send it to a certain channel.
 - /suggest = Place a suggestion.
 - /update = Update the bots presences.
+- /rank = Get info about someone's rank.
+- /leaderboard = Get the leaderboard from the rank system.

 ## Installation